List of Pacific hurricanes before 1900: 1870

 On June 17, German shipping logs reported a tropical cyclone.

 From September 21 to September 24, German shipping logs reported a tropical cyclone, with a path running northwest from near 17°N 141°W to close to the Big Island to near 19°N 160°W.

 1871

 A system was recorded by German shipping logs on July 3.

 On July 10, a storm of unknown strength was encountered by the USS Jamestown.
 There was a moderate gale, rain, squalls, diving barometer, choppy seas, and winds that changed direction in a counter clockwise manner.

-On August 9, a severe cyclonic storm struck Hawaii.
-Heavy rains flooded a plantation on the Big Island, causing around $5000 (1871 dollars) or $108,556 (2021 dollars) in damage.
+On August 9, an intense hurricane struck Hawaii.
+Heavy rains flooded a plantation on the Big Island, causing around $5,000 (1871 dollars) or $108,556 (2021 dollars) in damage.
 Trees were blown down.
 On Maui, there was considerable damage to trees and buildings.
 Significant damage was reported by indigenous newspapers on both islands with the accounts suggesting a major category 3 hurricane.